Getting Started with PDI

 Follow these instructions to create the Table Output step.

-Under the Design tab, expand the Output node.
+Under the Design tab, expand the contents of the Output node.

-Create a hop between Read Sales Data and Table Output:
+Create a hop between the Read Sales Data and Table Output steps.
+To create the hop:

-Click Read Sales Data and drag to Table Output.
+Click the Read Sales Data (Text File Input) step and drag the mouse to draw a line to the Table Output step.

 Double-click the Table Output step to open its Edit properties dialog box.